-("significantly different" means a difference of twenty-five per cent. in liquidation value under an asset class and the same shall be calculated as (L1-L2)/L1, where,
+("significantly different" means a difference of twenty-five per cent. in liquidation/ Fair value under an asset class and the same shall be calculated as (L1-L2)/L1, where,

-L1= higher valuation of liquidation value
+L1= higher valuation of liquidation/ Fair value

-- L2= lower valuation of liquidation value) - (c) the average of the two closest estimates of a value shall be considered the fair value or the liquidation value. - V. Regulation 17 of CIRP Regulation states that in case there is a change of IRP to RP and the appointment of resolution professional is delayed due to any unforeseen reason then Regulation 17 requires IRP to perform the function of RP from the fortieth day of Insolvency Commencement Date, in that case IRP shall ensure appointment of two Registered Valuer before the forty-seventh day of Insolvency Commencement. - VI.
-Regulation 35 of the Liquidation Regulations states that where the valuation has been conducted under regulation 35 of the CIRP Regulations or Regulation 34 of Fast Track Regulations, the liquidator shall consider the average of the estimates of the values arrived under those provisions for the purposes of valuations, else, if the Liquidator is of the view that fresh valuation is required under the circumstances, he shall within seven days of the liquidation commencement date, appoint two registered valuers. - VII.
-Regulation 26 of Fast Track CIRP Regulations states that the resolution professional shall within seven days of his appointment, appoint one Registered Valuer to determine the fair value and the liquidation value of the corporate debtor in accordance with Regulation 34.
+L2= lower valuation of liquidation/Fair Value)

+- (c) the average of the two closest estimates of a value shall be considered the fair value or the liquidation value. - V. Regulation 17 of CIRP Regulation states that in case there is a change of IRP to RP and the appointment of resolution professional is delayed due to any unforeseen reason then Regulation 17 requires IRP to perform the function of RP from the fortieth day of Insolvency Commencement Date, in that case IRP shall ensure appointment of two Registered Valuer before the forty-seventh day of Insolvency Commencement. - VI.
+Regulation 35 of the Liquidation Regulations states that where the valuation has been conducted under regulation 35 of the CIRP Regulations or Regulation 34 of Fast Track Regulations, the liquidator shall consider the average of the estimates of the values arrived under those provisions for the purposes of valuations.
+Else, if the Liquidator is of the view that fresh valuation is required under the circumstances, he shall within seven days of the liquidation commencement date, appoint two sets of registered valuers of the relevant class of assets. - VII.
+Regulation 26 of Fast Track CIRP Regulations states that the resolution professional shall within seven days of his appointment, appoint one Registered Valuer to determine the fair value and the liquidation value of the corporate debtor in accordance with Regulation 34. - VIII.
+Regulation 34 of Fast Track CIRP Regulations states that the Registered Valuer appointed under Regulation 26 shall submit to the resolution professional an estimate of the fair value and Liquidation value in accordance with internationally accepted valuation standards, after physical verification of the inventory and fixed assets of the corporate debtor. - IX.
+Regulation 3(1)(b)(ii) of Voluntary Liquidation Regulations states that the Declaration of Insolvency given by Directors shall be accompanied with the Valuation report issued by Registered Valuer.